Noise-stability and central limit theorems for effective resistance of random electric networks: Central limit theorem

 \section{Central limit theorem}

-Even if one takes two vertices $u$ and $v$ far appart, there is not necessarily a gaussian central limit theorem for the effective resistance between them, since the influence of an edge near $u$, for instance, may well represent a positive fraction of the total variance of the resistance.
-However, let us define the \emph{influence of an edge $e$} on the effective resistance between $u$ and $v$ by:
+Even if one takes two vertices $u$ and $v$ far apart, there is not necessarily a Gaussian central limit theorem for the effective resistance between them, since the influence of an edge near $u$, for instance, may well represent a positive fraction of the total variance of the resistance.
+However, let us define the \textit{influence of an edge $e$} on the effective resistance between $u$ and $v$ by

-Then, if the maximal influence of an edge is small with respect to the variance and if the graph has homogeneous currents and bounded degree, one may obtain a gaussian approximation.
-The following theorem shows a result in this direction, whereas another instance of this phenomenon will be described on a sequence of finite graphs, the discrete tori, in section \ref{sec:tori}. \begin{theo} Let $\G$ be a graph with homogeneous currents and bounded degree.
-For vertices $u$ and $v$ such that $\Var(\R^{u,v})>0$, define:
+Then, if the maximal influence of an edge is small with respect to the variance and if the graph has homogeneous currents and bounded degree, one may obtain a Gaussian approximation.
+The following theorem shows a result in this direction, whereas another instance of this phenomenon will be described on a sequence of finite graphs, the discrete tori, in Section~\ref{sec:tori}.

+\begin{theo} Let $\G$ be a graph with homogeneous currents and bounded degree, equipped with elliptic resistances in $[1,\Lambda]$.
+For vertices $u$ and $v$ such that $\Var(\R^{u,v})>0$, define

 and